-For the past few months I’ve been talking with cycling and triathlon clubs in the US and UK via Zoom about training during the pandemic.
-With what appears to be another surge starting I’ve tried to help these athletes not only cope but also, hopefully, take advantage of this strange time to prepare for when things finally get back to something like normal.
+For the past few months I’ve been talking with cycling and triathlon clubs in the US and UK virtually about training during the pandemic.
+With what appears to be another surge starting, I’ve tried to help these athletes not only cope but also, hopefully, take advantage of this strange time to prepare for when things finally get back to something like normal.

-Basically, there are two questions I’ve tried to answer: What should they do for training now?
+Basically, there are two questions I’ve tried to answer: What should athletes do for training now?
 And why should they even do it?
-Let’s start with the second question.
-It’s the more important.
+Let’s start with the second question, as it’s the more important.

 Races, as we’ve known them, do not exist right now.
-Yeah, there are virtual races, but they aren’t what we’ve called “racing” in the past.
+Yes, there are virtual races, but they aren’t what we’ve called “racing” in the past.
 So I’m sure that there are many who have thought, “What’s the point?
 Why train right now?
 Why not just take the time off, rest, and wait to get started again when head-to-head racing returns?”
-I’d suggest that this is not a good route to take.
-A great deal of fitness will be lost as this could last several more months to perhaps even another year.
+I do not suggest taking that route.
+A great deal of fitness will be lost, as the pandemic could last several more months to perhaps even another year.
 Who knows?
 We may not be back to what we’ve thought of as normal racing until mid- to late 2021.
 That’s a long time.
 Several months to a year without training could have devastating consequences for some athletes.
 They may never come back to the sport.
-Even if they manage to keep their motivation, trying to re-establish the fitness that took years to build won’t happen in a several weeks or perhaps even a few months.
+Even if they manage to keep their motivation, trying to re-establish the fitness that took years to build won’t happen in several weeks or even a few months.
 They may never get back to where they were earlier this year.
 And the older the athlete, the greater the cost of inactivity.
 In other words, it could take another year or more to achieve one’s 2020 fitness level.

 Besides that, I’d suggest that the situation we’re in now presents a great opportunity.
 I’ll explain.